kevinb1989/minierp/readme.md

 # Mini Erp

 ## Installation Guide
-- create an empty mysql testing database
+- create an empty mysql database
-- configure the .env file
+- configure database info in the .env file, please set the MAIL_DRIVER to log
+- run migration and seed the database, the products table will be seeded
-- then you are ready to run all the test cases.
-They currently all pass.
+- If you are interested in running all the test cases, please create an app/database/testing_minierp.sqlite file.

+## Create a new order

+In order to create a new order via a json request, you may use Chrome Advanced REST client.
+Please send a POST application/json request to 'orders' route.

+Unfortunately, I have a problem validating the body of the request against a json schema.
+So the pattern of a request body has to match exactly the schema given in the technical test specs.

-## What I have done so far
+## What I have done
+I reckon the project is pretty completed.
+I have completed all features.

-- All the business logic is included in app/MiniErp folder
+- All the business logic is included and divided in app/MiniErp folder
-- create repositories classes to operate the database (stored in app/MiniErp/Repositories)
-- create separated classes to process the order
-	- The MiniErp\OrderProcessing\OrderProcessor class persist a new order record and access the MiniErp\OrderProcessing\UpdateOrGenerateOrderItems class
-	- The MiniErp\OrderProcessing\UpdateOrGenerateOrderItems will update or generate items for a newly created order.
 - TDD is used all the way.
 I write unit tests and integration tests with continuous refactoring for almost everything.
 Check out the tests folder for all the test classes.
+- events to update order status and send emails (emails are simply logged)
+- controllers with injected dependencies
+- UIs using bootstrap and datatables

-## What I am gonna do next
+## What I can do more to perfect it
-I reckon I have solve the hardest part of this technical test, which is order processing.
-The rest may take time, but it may be not that challenging.
-For the rest of the project, I am gonna do pretty 'the Laravel way'.

-- add mailing to the business logic
-- create events and event listener classes for mailing and changing order statuses.
-- create jobs to group relevant commands and raise events.
-- add controllers, inject jobs & write user interfaces
-- use Behat for acceptance testing and make more complex scenarios for order processing
-- continue to refactor the order processing logic
+- continue to refactor the business logic
+- BDD with Codeception and Behat
+- Testing email with MailThief and mailtrap.io
+- validate the json request against a json schema.

-I welcome all the feedback and recommendations that you suggest.
+I welcome all the feedback and recommendations that you guys suggest.